Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

 Beyond word production, previous work has shown that highly incremental (i.e., left-to-right) planning is heavily influenced by conceptual and lexical accessibility \citep{bock1980syntactic,mcdonald1993word,griffin2001gaze,gleitman2007give,dell2008saying,iwasaki2011incremental,Momma2019BeyondLO}.
 This preference for efficiency is reflected in the \textsc{principle of immediate mention} \citep{ferreira2000effect}, that is, speakers choose to prioritize the overt production of highly available lexical representations to routinely free-up working memory resources \citep{ferreira2000effect,ferreira2002incremental,slevc2011saying,christiansen2016now}.
 Under this accessibility-driven strategy, the previously produced context may steer the speaker toward highly predictable lexical choices, potentially at the cost of alignment with desired semantics or upcoming context.
 In contrast, advance planning of the upcoming sequence may impose greater cognitive demands on the speaker since lexical representations need to be planned in advance and sustained in working memory for much longer \citep{wagner2010flexibility,lee2013ways,Momma2019BeyondLO}.

 Therefore, one possible interpretation that we seek to explore in this study is that past and future context exert competing influences of word choice, reflecting aspects of goal-invariant and goal-directed aspects of processing, respectively.
 Previously, the study of trade-offs in word choice has been restricted to single-word production since it enables precise manipulation of availability and alignment, but neglects the role of context.
-In this study, we focus on modeling production choice in naturalistic substitution contexts such as (\ref{ex:subs1})-(\ref{ex:subs2}), where the observed self-repair (e.g., $having$ in Ex. \ref{ex:subs1}) provides a reasonable approximation of the speaker's intent or production target.
-While previous studies have modeled the effects of frequency on the choice of substitution errors \citep{kapatsinski2010frequency} and the effects of contextual predictability on the \emph{occurrence} of substitution disfluencies \citep{dammalapati-etal-2019-expectation}, our proposed paradigm aims to predict the \emph{content} or identity of the substitution error using a set of theoretically-motivated predictors that index lexical availability, communicative alignment, and context-based mechanisms of sentence production.
+In this study, we focus on modeling word choice in naturalistic substitution contexts such as (\ref{ex:subs1})-(\ref{ex:subs2}), where the observed self-repair (e.g., $having$ in Ex. \ref{ex:subs1}) provides a reasonable approximation of the speaker's intent or production target.
+While previous studies have modeled the effects of frequency on the choice of substitution errors \citep{kapatsinski2010frequency} and the effects of contextual predictability on the \emph{occurrence} of substitution disfluencies \citep{dammalapati-etal-2019-expectation}, our proposed paradigm aims to predict the \emph{content} or identity of the substitution error using a set of theoretically-motivated predictors that index lexical accessibility, semantic and form-based alignment with the intended word, and context-based mechanisms of sentence production.